Programs

 SPECTRUM

 Since its founding in 2014, PHOTOFAIRS Shanghai has firmly embedded photography and visual art within Shanghai’s cultural DNA and has been deeply involved in fostering the growing enthusiasm for contemporary photography in China.
-Launched in 2023, Spectrum sector further highlights the important role of museums, institutions, and cultural organisations in the development of photographic art.
+Launched in 2023, SPECTRUM sector further highlights the important role of museums, institutions, and cultural organisations in the development of photographic art.